EXCLUSIVE-Commodities trader Noble to exit cocoa business -sources

 * Refinery's fuel production at least 50 pct capacity -trade

-ABIDJAN/LONDON, Jan 19 Commodities trading house Noble Group is winding down its cocoa operations, three industry sources said on Monday, allowing its joint venture with China's COFCO to focus on larger agricultural markets such as grains.
+LONDON Jan 19 Commodities trading house Noble Group is winding down its cocoa operations, three sources said on Monday.

 Noble declined to comment.